Get Shorty

 Get Shorty is a 1990 novel by American novelist Elmore Leonard.
-In 1995, the novel was adapted into a film of the same name, and in 2017 it was adapted into a television series of the same name.
+In 1995, the novel was adapted into an eponymous film, and in 2017 it was adapted into a television series of the same name.

 Plot summary

-The story centers on Ernesto "Chili" Palmer, a small-time loan shark based in Miami.
-After a run-in with mobster Ray "Bones" Barboni, Chili goes to Las Vegas in pursuit of Leo Devoe, a dry cleaner who has scammed an airline out of $300,000 in life insurance by faking his death, as well as avoiding his $10,000 debt to Chili's employers.
+The story is about Ernesto "Chili" Palmer, a small-time loan shark based in Miami.
+After learning that his operation has been turned over to an old enemy, Ray "Bones" Barboni, Chili flies to Las Vegas in pursuit of Leo Devoe, a dry cleaner who has scammed an airline out of $300,000 in life insurance by faking his death in a plane crash, and who owes a $10,000 gambling debt to Chili's employers.

-After relieving Leo of the money in Vegas, Chili gambles it all away.
-At the casino, he finds a more interesting assignment: the casino is looking to collect from Harry Zimm, a horror film producer based in Los Angeles.
-Chili, very interested in the movie business, heads for Los Angeles to make Zimm pay.
+After relieving Leo of the money in Vegas, Chili impulsively gambles it all away.
+To avoid returning home empty-handed, he goes to the casino's security director and is offered the chance to collect from Harry Zimm, a veteran horror film producer based in Los Angeles.
+Chili, interested in the movie business, heads for Los Angeles to make Zimm pay.

-Chili sneaks into the house of actress Karen Flores, where Harry is staying, in the middle of the night.
+Chili sneaks into the house of "scream queen" actress Karen Flores, where Harry is staying, in the night.
 After he warns Harry to pay his Las Vegas markers, he explains that he has an idea for a movie.
 Harry is immediately taken in by Chili's charm and his movie premise.
 For the movie's plot, Chili recounts Leo's story to Harry in the third person, as if it were a work of fiction.
 Karen recognizes the premise as a true story and identifies Chili as the unnamed shylock.

 The next morning, Harry asks for Chili's help in dealing with a movie script for Mr. Lovejoy he wants to buy from his writer's widow, Doris Saffron, who wants $500,000 for it and he guaranteed a $200,000 investment from Bo Catlett, a local limo driver and drug dealer, to make another movie, Freaks.
 (Harry gambled Bo's $200,000 away in the Vegas in hope of making the $500,000 he needed for Mr. Lovejoy).
 In a meeting with Bo, Harry and Chili tell them that their investment in Freaks is sound but they are making another movie first.
-Bo tells them to move the money into the new picture; Harry says he cannot since the new movie deal is "structured."
+Bo tells them to move the money into the new picture; Harry says he cannot since the new movie deal is "structured".